ahmadsufyan66/Angker/README.md

 2. Extract 'Angker.zip'

+3. Turn off Windows Security's  Virus & Threat Protection.
-3. Execute/Double click on 'main_menu.exe'
+4. Execute/Double click on 'main_menu.exe'

-4. Enjoy!
+5. Enjoy!

 IMPORTANT (please read it)

-Make sure to turn off MCAFEE or allow your PC to run the main_menu.exe file.
-We can assure there are no harmful viruses :). (no really there's none)
+Make sure to turn off real-time protection before running 'main_menu.exe' file.
+If there's any doubt, you are welcome to turn it right on after executing 'main_menu.exe'. (no really there's none).
+We can assure there are no harmful viruses :)​